Biography

 In addition to private instruction, she teaches regularly at seminars for zither and Bavarian folk music.
 She is a frequent guest lecturer at the Trossingen National Academy (Bundesakademie für musikalische Jugendbildung).

 She has won the first prize in the national youth contest for musicians competition "Young People Perform (Jugend musiziert)".
-Today she is a juror herself both for this competition and for the Roland-Zimmer-Competition.
+Today she is a juror herself for national competitions.